Twilight Zone: The Movie: Segment three

 Anthony announces that it is time for dinner, which consists of ice cream, candy apples, potato chips, and hamburgers topped with peanut butter.
 Confused at first at the family's unconventional diet, Helen thinks that this is a birthday dinner for Anthony.
 Ethel complains at the prospect of another birthday; Anthony glares at her, and her plate flies out of her hands.
 Helen attempts to leave, but Anthony urges Helen to stay and see Uncle Walt's "hat trick".
 A top hat appears on top of the television set.
 Uncle Walt is very nervous about what could be in the hat, but he pulls out an ordinary rabbit.
-Anthony insists on an encore, and a large, mutant rabbit springs from the hat.
+Anthony insists on an encore, and a large, monstrous rabbit springs from the hat.
 As Helen attempts to flee, she spills the contents of her purse, and Anthony finds a note inside stating "Help us!
 Anthony is a monster!"
 When the family points the finger at Ethel, she reveals to Helen that they are not Anthony's real relatives.
 Anthony brought them to his house to be his surrogate family after he killed his parents, and presumably he is doing the same with Helen.
 In punishment for writing the note, Anthony sends Ethel into the television set where she is pursued and eaten by a cartoon dragon.

 Helen attempts to escape, only to have the door blocked by a giant eye.
 Anthony vents his frustration at everyone being afraid of him, summoning another cartoonish monster out of the television.
 When Helen tells him to "wish it away", he makes the entire house disappear, taking himself and Helen outside the physical plane of existence.
 Anthony says that he sent his "family" back where they came from, since they did not want to be with him.
 He cannot understand why everyone is unhappy with him, since he believes he provided for their every possible desire.

 Helen offers to be Anthony's teacher and student, and to help him find new, even greater uses for his power.
-Satisfied that she'll never "abandon" him, and having at last foreseen the true end results of his reign of terror, Anthony welcomes Helen's offer and magically brings back her car.
+Satisfied that she will never "abandon" him, and having at last foreseen the true end results of his reign of terror, Anthony welcomes Helen's offer and magically brings back her car.
 As they drive through a barren landscape, meadows filled with bright flowers spring up alongside the road in the pair's wake.